 A coma is an emergency medical condition.
-If you are with a person who develops signs and symptoms of a coma, call 911 or your local emergency number immediately.
+If you are with a person who develops symptoms of a coma, call 911 or emergency medical help immediately.

 When you arrive at the hospital, emergency room staff will need as much information as possible from family and friends about what happened to the affected person before the coma.
 You might be asked the following questions while riding in the ambulance:

 - Did the coma start abruptly or gradually?

 - Were there problems with vision, dizziness or weakness beforehand?